Cosmopolitan (cocktail): The 1930s

-Shake with ice and strain into a cocktail glass.

 Made with ingredients that would have been readily available during the period, this identically named cocktail aims for the same effect.
-If this drink is in fact the source of the modern cosmopolitan, then it would be an adaption of a Daisy rather than a Kamikaze.
+If this drink is, in fact, the source of the modern cosmopolitan, then it would be an adaptation of a Daisy rather than a Kamikaze.

-Provincetown
+1970s: Provincetown

 One version of the creation of this popular drink credits the accomplishment to the gay community in Provincetown, Massachusetts.

-Neal Murray

-Bartender Neal Murray says he created the cosmopolitan in 1975 at the Cork & Cleaver steak house in Minneapolis.
-According to Murray, he added a splash of cranberry juice to a Kamikaze and the first taster declared, "How cosmopolitan."
-Murray's Cosmopolitan used 1.5 oz Gordon's vodka, .75 oz Rose's Lime, .75 oz Leroux triple sec, and .5 oz cranberry juice.

-John Caine
+1970s: John Caine

 John Caine is the owner of several popular bars in San Francisco and a cosmopolitan expert.
 He partially credits the upsurge in cocktails during the 1970s to the Cosmo being served at fern bars.
 Caine is credited with bringing the Cosmo west from Cleveland.

+1975: Neal Murray

+Bartender Neal Murray says he created the cosmopolitan in 1975 at the Cork & Cleaver steak house in Minneapolis, Minnesota.
+According to Murray, he added a splash of cranberry juice to a Kamikaze and the first taster declared, "How cosmopolitan."

+Murray's Cosmopolitan used 1.5 oz Gordon's vodka, .75 oz Rose's Lime, .75 oz Leroux triple sec, and .5 oz cranberry juice.

-Cheryl Cook
+1985: Cheryl Cook

-There are a number of other claims made as to the origin of the cosmopolitan.
-Cocktail historian Gary Regan credits bartender Cheryl Cook of the Strand Restaurant in South Beach, Florida with the original creation.
+There are several other claims made as to the origin of the cosmopolitan.
+Cocktail historian Gary Regan credits bartender Cheryl Cook of the Strand Restaurant in South Beach, Florida, with the original creation.
 In a letter to Regan, Cook related the story of how she created the drink in 1985 or 1986:

 Cook's original recipes called for "Absolut Citron, a splash of Triple sec, a drop of Rose's lime and just enough cranberry to make it oh so pretty in pink."
-Although Absolut Citron was not introduced anywhere officially until 1988, it was test marketed in Miami.
+Although Absolut Citron was not introduced anywhere officially until 1988, it was test-marketed in Miami.

+1987: Patrick "Paddy" Mitten

+Cheryl Charming's The Cocktail Companion credits a bartender named Patrick "Paddy" Mitten with bringing the drink to New York City from San Francisco in October 1987.

-Melissa Huffsmith-Roth
+1989: Toby Cecchini & Melissa Huffsmith-Roth

-Notable bartender Gaz Regan says that the internationally recognized version of the cocktail was created by Toby Cecchini & Melissa Huffsmith-Roth in 1989 at the Odeon restaurant in Manhattan based on a poorly described version of Cheryl Cook's creation.
-Huffsmith-Roth's Cosmopolitan includes 2 oz Absolut Citron vodka, 1 oz Cointreau, 1 oz lime juice, and .5 oz cranberry juice.
+Bartender Gaz Regan says that the internationally recognized version of the cocktail was created by Toby Cecchini and Melissa Huffsmith-Roth in 1989 at The Odeon, a restaurant in Manhattan, based on a poorly described version of Cheryl Cook's creation.
+Cecchini and Huffsmith-Roth's Cosmopolitan includes 2 oz Absolut Citron vodka, 1 oz Cointreau, 1 oz lime juice, and .5 oz cranberry juice.
+Other sources give Cecchini sole credit for the contemporary drink's invention.

-New York City
+1993: New York City

-According to Sally Ann Berk and Bob Sennett, the cosmopolitan appears in literature as early as 1993 and derives from New York City.
-However, a bartender named Patrick "Paddy" Mitten is also credited with bringing the drink to New York City from San Francisco in October 1987.
+According to Sally Ann Berk and Bob Sennett, the Cosmopolitan appears in literature as early as 1993 and derives from New York City.